incruder1/incruder1/README.md

 ## 📚 Education

--Integrated Btech from IIIT, Gwalior.
+-Integrated Btech [IT] from IIIT, Gwalior.

 ## 🌟 Achievements